jacquelin-doran/SpotMe/SpotMe.md

-## How To Use The Nearby Connections API To Make Connections To Other Devices Connected Through Bluetooth
+## Using Nearby Connections API To Connect Devices Through Bluetooth
 ### Overview